 Emily spoke about the best ways we can protect our hearing when live shows and festivals make their long-awaited return, cautioning that, “No live event is more important than your hearing.”

-And as Tinnitus Week continues, today, Metal Hammer Deputy Editor Eleanor Goodman gives us a personal insight into what it’s like to live with the condition and how she manages to protect herself while working as a busy music journalist:
+Today, Metal Hammer Editor Eleanor Goodman gives us a personal insight into what it’s like to live with the condition and how she manages to protect herself while working as a busy music journalist:

 - Our guide to the best earplugs for concerts

 - Help Musicians offer support to artists over "rising issue" of hearing loss

 - "No live event is more important than your hearing."

 “It’s your own fault,” said my GP, when I went to see him at 16, with a ringing in my ears that wouldn’t go away.
 Two weeks earlier, I’d been to a gig in my school hall, featuring a band from the year above playing rock and metal covers.

 “It’s your own fault.”
 I felt guilty and devastated to learn that I had tinnitus, a permanent condition caused by damage to the hair cells in the cochlea.
 It’s crazy to think of it today, but I hadn’t realised loud music could cause hearing impairment.
 The music teacher didn’t believe me and my family good-naturedly tried to lighten the mood with jokes; no-one around me understood what it felt like to lose the sound of silence.